Showing posts with label Train. Show all posts

 Located on the scenic Bentham Line, which winds its way between Leeds and Morecambe via Skipton, Long Preston offers a peaceful escape.
 The original station buildings are long gone, replaced by basic shelters on each platform.
 But don't be fooled by its simplicity; there's a certain romance in its lack of modern frills.

 For train enthusiasts, Long Preston holds particular significance.
 It's the last station before the Bentham Line and the Settle-Carlisle Line diverge.
-The Settle-Carlisle is known for its breathtaking views and challenging engineering feats, making it a favourite among railway fans.
+The Settle-Carlisle is known for its breath taking views and challenging engineering feats, making it a favourite among railway fans.

 While the station itself is unstaffed, a handy ticket machine was installed in 2019, allowing for convenient ticket purchases.
 There's also a small car park for those arriving by car.

 Long Preston's beauty lies in its surroundings.
 The village itself is a quintessential Yorkshire Dales gem, with old stone houses and traditional pubs.
-Stepping off the train, you're instantly transported into a world of peace and tranquility.
+Stepping off the train, you're instantly transported into a world of peace and tranquillity.

 For those seeking adventure, the Yorkshire Dales National Park beckons.
 With its rolling hills, dramatic waterfalls, and charming villages, it's a walker's paradise.
 Buses depart regularly from the station for the nearby towns of Settle and Skipton, offering further options for exploration.